MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-firewall/best-practices-configuring.md

 *Figure 5: Rule merging setting*

+> [!TIP]
-The equivalent setting *AllowLocalPolicyMerge* is used when configuring using the firewall [configuration service provider](https://docs.microsoft.com/windows/client-management/mdm/firewall-csp) and is exposed under each respective profile node, *DomainProfile*, *PrivateProfile*, and *PublicProfile*.
+> In the firewall [configuration service provider](https://docs.microsoft.com/windows/client-management/mdm/firewall-csp), the equivalent setting is *AllowLocalPolicyMerge*.
+This setting can be found under each respective profile node, *DomainProfile*, *PrivateProfile*, and *PublicProfile*.

 If merging of local policies is disabled, centralized deployment of rules is required for any app that needs inbound connectivity.

 Admins may disable *LocalPolicyMerge* in high security environments to maintain tighter control over endpoints.
 This can impact some apps and services that automatically generate a local firewall policy upon installation as discussed above.
 For these types of apps and services to work, admins should push rules centrally via group policy (GP), Mobile Device
 Management (MDM), or both (for hybrid or co-management environments).

 As a best practice, it is important to list and log such apps, including the network ports used for communications.
 Typically, you can find what ports must be open for a given service on the app's website.
-For more complex or customer application deployments however, a more thorough analysis may be needed using network packet capture tools.
+For more complex or customer application deployments, a more thorough analysis may be needed using network packet capture tools.

-In any event, to maintain maximum security administrators should only push firewall exceptions for apps and services determined to serve legitimate purposes.
+In general, to maintain maximum security, admins should only push firewall exceptions for apps and services determined to serve legitimate purposes.

 > [!NOTE]
-The use of wildcard patterns, such as *C:\*\\teams.exe* is not supported in application rules.
+> The use of wildcard patterns, such as *C:\*\\teams.exe* is not supported in application rules.
 We currently only support rules created using the full path to the application(s).

 ## Know how to use "shields up" mode for active attacks

 An important firewall feature you can use to mitigate damage during an active attack is the "shields up" mode.
-It is an informal term referring to an easy method a firewall administrator can use to achieve a temporarily heightened state of security in the face of an active attack.
+It is an informal term referring to an easy method a firewall administrator can use to temporarily increase security in the face of an active attack.

 Shields up can be achieved by checking **Block all incoming connections, including those in the list of allowed apps** setting found in either the Windows Settings app or the legacy file *firewall.cpl*.